The Minimal Asset Process (MAP) is a form of bankruptcy in Scotland aimed at individuals with low income and minimal assets.

 To initiate the Minimal Asset Process, you need to consult with an approved money adviser.
 These advisers are equipped to assess your financial situation and determine whether the MAP is a good solution for you.
 They will often use the Common Financial Tool to evaluate your income, assets, and essential living costs at this stage.

-If the adviser decides you’re a good fit, you will proceed to formally applying for MAP through the Accountant in Bankruptcy, a key authority which oversees insolvency processes in Scotland.
+If the adviser decides you’re a good fit, you will proceed to formally apply for MAP through the Accountant in Bankruptcy, a key authority that oversees insolvency processes in Scotland.
 The application will include detailed information about your income, debts, and assets.

 If your application is accepted, you will officially enter into MAP bankruptcy.
 This means you will enter a legally binding agreement to adhere to the conditions of the arrangement.
 The Accountant in Bankruptcy will communicate with your creditors, notifying them of the MAP and the impending debt discharge.